 Containment measures – shielding, if you like – are more reliable for crops like alliums and carrots that are typically insect-pollinated.
 These containment measures can be as simple as tying a net bag over a flower or truss to prevent insects from gaining entry, then taking it off only briefly to hand-pollinate the flowers.
 Or cover a whole plant with netting, and on alternate days cover any different varieties of compatible plants while leaving the plant you want to save seed from uncovered and able to be freely pollinated.

 It’s important to be aware of which crops your plants could potentially cross with, because it’s not always as helpfully straightforward as ‘tomatoes will cross with other tomatoes’.
-Related species sometimes cross too – for instance, celery and celeriac will cross with each other, as will beetroot with Swiss chard; many brassicas are compatible; squashes may cross within their own species (Cucurbita pepo, C. maxima, C. mixta or C. moschata); and to make it even more complicated, some cultivated crops will cross with wild plants too, such as carrots with Queen Anne’s Lace.
+Related species sometimes cross too – for instance, celery and celeriac will cross with each other, as will beetroot with Swiss chard; many brassicas are compatible; squashes may cross within their own genus (Cucurbita pepo, C. maxima, C. mixta or C. moschata); and to make it even more complicated, some cultivated crops will cross with wild plants too, such as carrots with Queen Anne’s Lace.

 Seed Storage Life